 Since as long as I can remember Hawaii has been on my “next place to travel” list.
 It has always been a number one place that I wanted to visit, but it never ended up happening.
 Well things have changed and thankfully a cousin of James’ decided that Hawaii was where they wanted to get married and so we were all in!

 One of the biggest blessings on the trip was having my mom travel along with us.
 She stayed in the same condo and flew in on the same flight with us, with three kids (one being a baby) it made it so much more manageable and less stressful.
 Most of James’ family was also in Hawaii nearby to where we stayed and we got to visit them a lot and have meals together.
-Having so much family on vacation at the same time made the trip.
+Having so much family travelling Oahus North Shore at the same time as us made the trip!

 Most of our days were spent lounging at the beach, watching the kids splash in the water and looking for all the fish and cool shells that we could.
 Before we left that was what we decided, we wanted to take this trip and come back relaxed.
 Often times on days off or holidays we try to do as much as we can and end up feel more tired at the end of it.
 I am so glad that we made that decision and stuck to it because the beach never got old and we all felt so good because of it.

 The first day of the trip I opened up my laptop to finish up a few blog posts that I failed to complete and my computer only showed a file folder with a flashing question mark back at me.
 I tried to restart it and let the battery die out but that thing was not going to work.
 After the first couple days I took that as a sign that this was my holiday, and there was going to be very little work happening.
 With that said, I found that I even was relaxed on the amount of photos that I took and the majority of them were taken from my phone.
 We brought out the “big camera” a few times, but not enough to capture our trip.

 Enjoy the phone photos below, they may not be the best quality but they capture the essence of our trip.